Table of Contents

 Why do we hate uncertainty so much?

-I think it has to do with evolution.
-People who took risks died.
-Those who settled with whatever they had6even the miseries, stayed alive, passed on their genes, and here we are.
+The evolutionary explanation would be that people who took risks died.
+Those who settled with whatever they had, stayed alive, passed on their genes, and here we are.

 What’s life about, again?